awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

   + Aurora Serverless v1
   + Backtracking in Aurora
   + Amazon RDS Proxy
++ Automatic minor version upgrade doesn't apply to Aurora MySQL and Aurora PostgreSQL clusters that are part of an Aurora global database\.
+Note that you can specify this setting for a DB instance that is part of a global database cluster, but the setting has no effect\.
 + Aurora global databases currently don't support Aurora Auto Scaling for secondary DB clusters\.
 + You can start database activity streams on Aurora global databases running the following Aurora MySQL and Aurora PostgreSQL versions only\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html)